vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Get-PasswordPolicyDefault.md

 Get-PasswordPolicyDefault -version '5.0.0.0'
 ```

-This example returns the default password policy settings for the VMware Cloud Foundation version 5.0.0.0.
+This example returns the default password policy settings for the VMware Cloud Foundation version.

 ### Example 2